oknk/seaquence/guide.md

 # Guide

 Thank you for using Seaquence!
-This app is made with love, and designed to be used and enjoyed, hopefully giving you hours of creative and sonic experiences.
+This app is made with love, and designed to be used and enjoyed, hopefully giving you hours of creative sonic experiences.

 To get the most out of Seaquence, we've created this user guide.
 There's a [quick](#quick) version and a [full](#full) version.

-Check out the community forum at _____ (?)

 <a name="quick"></a>